-R aced with the rising cost of new construction and diminishing opportunities to site new buildings on mature campuses, college administrators across the nation are concluding that it makes good sense to give new traditional double-loaded corridor of two-student rooms to a mix of units, including suites and singles.
+Steven Einhorn is president, and Jim McKimley is principal, of Einhorn Yaffee Prescott, Albany, New York and Washington, D.C. traditional double-loaded corridor of two-student rooms to a mix of units, including suites and singles.

 Whatever the adaptation, the process always involves changing the internal organization of the building.
-When nal organization of the building.
 When the program cannot be fully accommodated in this way, the project may also encompass expansion.
 Adaptive use virtually always requires upgrades in the mechanical, electrical, and plumbing systems as well as modifications to meet current life safety, accessibility, and energy codes.